 Wages, benefits, and pensions – what’s changed?

-The Chancellor stated that today’s Budget aims to emphasize wage growth for lower-income individuals and make adjustments to state benefits to help tackle the rising cost of living.
+The Chancellor stated that today’s Budget aims to emphasise wage growth for lower-income individuals and make adjustments to state benefits to help tackle the rising cost of living.

 Transport and the environment